Tweakly/multer-gcs-storage/README.md

 This package is primarily based on [multer-cloud-storage](https://github.com/alexandre-steinberg/multer-cloud-storage), but with support for multiple buckets and configuration options for local testing.

+In addition it has two extension methods compared with the multer interface: downloadFile and deleteFile.

 ## Getting started
 This package can be installed by your favourite package manager, e.g. pnpm.